 Step 1 - Apply a Resist

 Spread a layer of resist on a sheet of photographic paper with an applicator.
-A single resist can be applied for a more consistent result, while using different combinations of resists and applicator tools creates highly variable manifestations.
+A single resist can be applied for a more consistent result - different combinations of resists and applicator tools creates highly variable manifestations.
 The variations in the thickness of the resist substance will impact the outcome of the chemigram too.

 Step 2 - Developing/Fixing

 Completely immerse the resist-coated sheet of photographic paper in either the developer or fixer.
 Immersing the photographic paper in the developer first will create a dark background effect.
 Fixing the photographic paper first will make a light background.
-On contact with the chemicals, the resist will start to shift and dissolve, coaxing out elaborate fields of texture.
+On contact with the chemicals, the resist will start to shift and dissolve, coaxing out elaborate textural fields.

 Using a variety of resists in different densities and with varied application methods will dramatically alter the appearance of a chemigram.
-Other variables include the age, exposure and type of photographic paper.
+Other variables include the age, level of exposure and type of photographic paper.
 Wet compounds that do not adhere well to the surface of the photographic paper will readily shift and lift off the emulsion when developed and fixed.
 Harder resists that are allowed to dry on photographic paper can become stiff and cracked.
-Both types of resist materials create interesting and varied results.
 The chemigrams can also be made without the use of a resist at all, applying small amounts of developer and fixer directly to the surface of a photographic sheet of paper with various gestures and application tools.